tylerjaquish3/ffb/README.md

 - profile page, add chart for draft spot over years
 - profile page, add chart for positions drafted?
 - make sidebar collapsible
+- parse old rosters to get players, points, etc.
+    - then make pages more dynamic where you can click on matchups and it will show the players & points
+    - make page to show rosters
+    - find the best players ever drafted
+    - also grab postseason matchup rosters
+    - get date/week from trades + points to see who won the trade

 - draft order based on wives/gfs responses to something?